jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 ### Transaction Priority Fees
 :::info Transaction Priority Fees
 Trades submitted through the blockchain are assigned a priority based on the fee bidding process.
 The higher the transaction fee you set, the higher in the execution queue your transactions will be.
-During times with increased competition to get transactions through increasing your fee can help.
+During times with increased competition to get transactions through, increasing your fee can help.
 Use with caution and remember to re-adjust the fee selection afterwards.
 :::
 ![Jup Swap 4](../img/jup-swap/jup-swap-3.png 'Priority fee settings, including Jito tips, fee mode, and priority levels.')

-   1. **Transaction Broadcasting Selector:** Select your transaction broadcasting option, a traditional priority fee, a Jito Bundle Only, or an optimized Mixed combination of the two.
+   1. **Transaction Broadcasting Selector:** Select your transaction broadcasting option.
+Choose from a traditional priority fee, a Jito Bundle Only, or an optimized Mixed combination of the two.
    2. **Priority Level:** Specify the Priority Level for the transactions you are completeing.
 Must execute transactions falling under the Ultra Priority Level.
-   3. **Fee Mode:** Pick your preferred Fee Mode, either specify a Max Cap for your fee, or an Exact Fee for your transactions.
+   3. **Fee Mode:** Pick your preferred Fee Mode.
+Either specify a Max Cap for your fee or an Exact Fee for your transactions.

 ### Slippage Settings
 ::::info Slippage Settings